Eidolon2003/BFx86/README.md

   - When compiling, memory size is rounded up to the nearest 4K
   - Assembly requires nasm (The Netwide Assembler)
 ```
+# Performance
+Using the popular mandelbrot.bf as a benchark on my Ryzen 5 2500U laptop running Debian:
+ - Interpreted: 17 seconds
+ - Compiled: 3.1 seconds
+ - Compiled with Optimizations: 1.0 seconds

 # Usage
 ```
 hello.bf: